Display resolution standards: (SXGA)

 SXGA is the most common native resolution of 17-inch and 19-inch LCD monitors.
 An LCD monitor with SXGA native resolution will typically have a physical 5:4 aspect ratio, preserving a 1:1 pixel aspect ratio.

 Sony manufactured a 17-inch CRT monitor with a 5:4 aspect ratio designed for this resolution.
 It was sold under the Apple brand name.

 SXGA is also a popular resolution for cell phone cameras, such as the Motorola Razr and most Samsung and LG phones.
-Although being taken over by newer UXGA (2.0-megapixel) cameras, the 1.3-megapixel was the most common around 2007.
+Although having been taken over by newer UXGA (2.0-megapixel) cameras, the 1.3-megapixel was the most common around 2007.